 You don't need to submit a portfolio of work for this course, but you may consider linking to examples of your work in your personal statement.

 Access to HE Diploma

 Offers are made on an individual basis- typically a Pass with 60 credits overall including 45 credits at Level 3, of which 30 should be at Distinction and 15 at Merit level.

 Offers will be based upon three principal subjects or a combination of principal subjects and A levels.

-35 overall (5 at higher level or 6 at standard level in English).
+35 overall (16 at higher level, with 5 at higher level or 6 at standard level in English).

 Irish Highers (Leaving Certificate)

 3 Advanced Highers or a combination of 2 Highers and 2 Advanced Highers at grades A or B.

 Please note that we don’t currently accept the Welsh Baccalaureate.